 Working Groups on Inclusive Entrepreneurship

-Community partners and students interested in working together to develop feasibility studies that engage the School with the local community are encouraged to join this initiative.
+Community partners and students interested in working together to develop feasibility studies and strategic plans that engage the School with the local community are encouraged to join this initiative.
 MBA/EMBA students will work on these collaborative projects supervised by Professor Dan Wang, faculty co-director of the Tamer Center for Social Enterprise.

 The objective of these projects is to:

 - foster collaboration between local business and community leaders and Business School students;

 - explore areas including social investing, community development, strengthening venture ecosystems, and entrepreneurial consulting and advising; and

 - create a meaningful positive impact by the School with the local community.